marvin-hansen/bazel_rust_example/bzlmod.md

 )
 ```

-With the macro, the previous ceremony reduced to a simple three step process, build, tag, and push.
+With the macro, building a multi-arch container is a three step process, build, tag, and push.
-As stated before, this approach only makes sense when you have either a larger number of similar container builds or you
+As stated before, this approach only makes sense when you have either a larger number
-have to enforce a number of (security) polices across the entire project.
+of similar container builds or you have to enforce a number of (security) polices across the entire project.